1996–97 Rangers F.C. season: Overview

 In the cup competitions, the team won the Scottish League Cup beating Heart of Midlothian 4–3 in the final.
-Rangers were knocked out the Scottish Cup by Celtic at the quarter final stage, losing 2–0.
+Rangers were knocked out the Scottish Cup by Celtic at the quarter-final stage, losing 2–0.

 The side reached the group stages of the UEFA Champions League this season and were drawn into a group with Grasshopper, Auxerre and Ajax.

-Between July and March, manager Walter Smith spent £10 million on new signings Jörg Albertz, Joachim Björklund and Sebastián Rozental.
+Between July and March, manager Walter Smith spent almost £10 million on new signings Jörg Albertz, Joachim Björklund and Sebastián Rozental.

-Due to the mounting injuries in the second half of the season, striker Mark Hateley briefly returned to the club from Queens Park Rangers for a fee of £300,000.
+Due to the mounting injuries in the second half of the season, striker Mark Hateley briefly returned to the club from Queens Park Rangers.
 Manchester City goalkeeper Andy Dibble joined on a free transfer as cover for the injured Andy Goram.